Krag–Jørgensen: Early development

-The 1880s were an interesting period in the development of modern firearms.
-During this decade smokeless powder came into general use, and the calibre of various service rifles diminished as new small-bore, high-velocity cartridges using smokeless propellant were developed.
+The 1880s were the decade where smokeless powder came into general use, and the calibre of various service rifles diminished as new small-bore, high-velocity cartridges using smokeless propellant were developed.
 Many nations adopted repeating bolt-action rifles using such cartridges during this decade.

 Even though Norway had adopted the repeating Jarmann rifle in 1884, it was soon clear that it was at best an interim weapon.
 Ole Krag, captain in the Norwegian Army and director of Kongsberg Våpenfabrikk (the government weapons factory), therefore continued the development of small arms, as he had since at least 1866.
 Not satisfied with the tubular magazine of the Jarmann rifle and his earlier Krag–Petersson rifle (adopted by the Royal Norwegian Navy in 1876), he enlisted the help of master gunsmith Erik Jørgensen.
-Together they developed the capsule magazine.
+Together, they developed the capsule magazine.
 The principal feature of the capsule magazine was that instead of being a straight box protruding below the stock of the rifle, it wrapped around the bolt action.
 Early models contained ten rounds and were fitted to modified versions of the Jarmann—though they could be adapted to any bolt-action rifle.